 Exception: Where an extension has been requested and granted, this penalty applies to corrections not completed within the extended time period.

-2 11 1 1
+Fir t off 0050

 First offense: \$250

 Second offense: \$1,000

-Each offense thereafter: \$2,000
+Each offense thereafter: \$2.000

 (g) Failing to notify the department in writing within ten days if the master electrician or administrator terminates the relationship with the electrical contractor.